 By Clayton Daspit, AIA | Renderings courtesy of The Beck Group

 This story appears in Design Equilibrium 2019.
-The issue ships mid-March.
+The issue is available now.

 Phipps Plaza is celebrating a new phase of development and transformation in its 50-year history.
 The new development, by The Beck Group, features a Nobu Hotel and Restaurant plus a 13-story office building.
 A Life Time luxury athletic and coworking destination, combined with a curated dining and entertainment experience, complete the trio.
 These will all be linked by an outdoor event venue and public green space, replacing a former multi-level department store.